JohnMulligan/voyages-frontend/README.md

 ```

 This will create an optimized build in the dist/ directory.
 The build artifacts can be deployed to a web server or hosting platform.

-## Conclusion

-This documentation provided an overview and guide to the application built using Vite, React, TypeScript, Redux Toolkit, and Material UI.
-It covered the project structure, key features

 ## License